tedchain/tedchain-technology/README.md

 It is not possible to submit a transaction for validation to an observer node, as it only has a read-only view of the ledger.

-Observer nodes have the ability to verify the integrity of their copy of the ledger through :ref:`anchors <anchoring>`.
+Observer nodes have the ability to verify the integrity of their copy of the ledger through `anchors <anchoring>`.

 Configuration
 -------------

-To configure a node to be in observer mode, the ``observer_mode`` section needs to exist in the :ref:`configuration file <master-observer-configuration>`, and the ``upstream_url`` must be set to the root URL of the upstream node.
+To configure a node to be in observer mode, the ``observer_mode`` section needs to exist in the `configuration file <master-observer-configuration>`, and the ``upstream_url`` must be set to the root URL of the upstream node.

 Anchoring and ledger integrity
 ==============================